-How much money is enough in retirement: create the story of your retirement
+How much money do you need to retire?
+(Create the story of your retirement.)

-Let’s start with the ‘soft’ part of this exercise.
+Let’s start with the ‘soft and fluffy’ part of this exercise.

 Some of you, those who have a more analytical mind, may think that creating the story of your retirement is a blatant waste of time.

-Without a vision of the kind of life you’d like to live when you retire, you cannot estimate how much money you need to sustain this life.
+Without a vision of the kind of life you’d like to live when you retire, you cannot estimate how much money you need to sustain that life.

 So, I’d suggest you sit comfortably, close your eyes and start dreaming.

 Right.
 You get the idea.
-Please remember that when you create your dream life in retirement:
+Please remember when creating your dream retired life:

-- Make sure the dream is very detailed and engages all your senses.
-(If you are on a beach feel the sun on your skin, the dryness of your throat and the glory of the first sip of ice-cold beer.)
+- To make sure the dream is very detailed and engages all your senses.
+(If you are on a beach feel the sun on your skin, the dryness of your throat, and the glory of this first sip of ice-cold beer.)

 - You shouldn’t let in the ‘critic’ and the ‘accountant’ at this stage.
 Just dream.
 (I know it’s hard but you would crack it with a bit of practice.)

-- Write down, or record, your vision of retirement.
+- Write down, or record, your vision of your comfortable retirement.